50 Common Irregular Past Participles in French That Every French Learner Should Know

 That must be why they made talking about the past so difficult!

-At first, they seem pretty reasonable (especially when compared to the French subjunctive or so-called “simple past.”)
-After all, they are invariable, and the regular ones have just three endings: é, i or u.
+At first, past participles seem pretty reasonable (especially when compared to the French subjunctive or so-called “simple past.”)
+Then… the truth comes out.
+You discover irregular past participles.

 What Is a (Regular) Past Participle?